-LEGISLATIVE ANALYSIS AND PUBLIC POLICY ASSOCIATION SYRINGE SERVICES PROGRAMS: SUMMARY OF STATE LAWS
+LEGISLATIVE ANALYSIS AND PUBLIC POLICY ASSOCIATION

+SYRINGE SERVICES PROGRAMS: SUMMARY OF STATE LAWS

-This project was supported by Grant No. G2199ONDCP03A awarded by the Office of National Drug Control Policy.
+This project was supported by the Model Acts Program, funded by the Office of National Drug Control Policy, Executive Office of the President.
 Points of view or opinions in this document are those of the author and do not necessarily represent the official position or policies of the Office of National Drug Control Policy or the United States Government.
-Research current as of June 2023.
+Research current as of March 2025.

-© 2023 Legislative Analysis and Public Policy Association.
+© 2025 Legislative Analysis and Public Policy Association.